Ukoginokakine Samurai Residence Group

 Recommended period: Year-round

-【Living History Green Corridor】The wisdom of Lord Takayama and the pride of the Urakatasu people breathe life into the 'Uko-gi Hedge Samurai Residence Group'
+【Living History Green Corridor】The wisdom of Lord Takayan and the pride of the Harakatas live on in the "Uko-gi Hedge Samurai Residence Group"

-A short distance from the castle town of Yonezawa, a quiet group of samurai residences remains, steeped in the atmosphere of the Edo period.
-The vibrant green 'Uko-gi hedge' that continues to surround the houses defines this landscape.
-Not only beautiful, but it is also a 'edible hedge,' making it a unique walking spot filled with the history and wisdom of Yonezawa.
+A little further from the castle town of Yonezawa, you will find a group of samurai residences wrapped in tranquility, retaining the strong echoes of the Edo period.
+The vibrant green "Uko-gi hedge" that continues around the houses defines this landscape.
+Not only beautiful, but it is also a unique walking spot filled with history and wisdom, as it is a "edible hedge" that is characteristic of Yonezawa.

-■ The memory of the 'Urakatasu' who lived robustly with sword and hoe
+■ The memory of the "Harakata" who lived robustly with sword and hoe

 ■ Total length of 20km!
-Experience the 'edible history' even now
+Experience "edible history" even today

-For those interested in customized tours that include the Uko-gi hedge samurai residence group,
+If you wish for a customized tour that includes the Uko-gi hedge samurai residence group,

 Apply for a tour